Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 cosmological models.
 Candidate dark-matter frameworks typically introduce one or more new

-particle species with adjustable couplings and abundances, t to the observed ratio, and test
+particle species with adjustable couplings and abundances, fit to the observed ratio, and test

 the result against direct-detection, indirect-detection, and structure-formation constraints.